TildaPublishingOfficial/tilda-wordpress-plugin/readme.txt

 A: Please find the official repository on this [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin).

 Q: Something’s broken / I have a great idea, how can I contact you?
-A: Please create an issue on the [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin) or send an email to team@tilda.cc.
+A: Please create an issue on the [GitHub page](https://github.com/greensun7/tilda-wordpress-plugin) or email team@tilda.cc.
 Creating a pull request is an even better option.

 == Screenshots ==